 “How would I know?
 Everything’s dead up there, except some lighting.
 The machinery’s in decent shape, but it’ll take a jack-crew to get it out.”
 Casey knew she was edging toward insubordination and a face slap, but was too drained to care.

 “Watch your mouth.
 Anything else?”

-“That’s it?
-In three days, that’s all you found?”
-He stared her down until she lowered her head.
-“All right, log it in and get it to Leroy.”
+“In three days, that’s all you recovered?”
+He stared her down until she dropped her head.
+“All right, log it in and give it to Leroy.”